dart-lang/site-www/src/content/guides/workspaces.md

 There are some downsides to this setup:

 * You need to run `dart pub get` once for each package.
-* You risk ending up with different versions of dependencies for each package leading to confusion when context switching between the packages.
+* You risk ending up with different versions of dependencies for each package, leading to confusion when context switching between the packages.
-* If you open the root folder in your IDE, the dart analyzer will have to have a separate analysis contexts for each package (increasing memory usage).
+* If you open the root folder in your IDE, the dart analyzer will have to have separate analysis contexts for each package (increasing memory usage).

 Pub allows you to organize your repository as a _workspace_ using a single